scheb/2fa/doc/providers/google.rst

 * the code changes every 30 seconds
 * It uses the sha1 hashing algorithm

-If you need different settings, please use the `TOTP two-factor provider <totp.rst>`_.
+If you need different settings, please use the :doc:`TOTP two-factor provider </totp>`.
 Be warned that custom TOTP configurations likely won't be compatible with the Google Authenticator app.

 How authentication works